zoom/videosdk-workshop/README.md

 ## Introduction

-Hello and welcome.
-This appilcation is the first installment of our Developer Workshop Series, focused on getting your started with the Video SDK.
-To get started with this project, nagivate to the server folder and install necessary packages.
+This application is the first installment of our Developer Workshop Series, focused on getting you started with the Video SDK.
+To get started with this project, navigate to the server folder and install necessary packages.
 Run the following commands in your terminal:

 - `cd server`
 - `npm install`